iammirvcle/iammirvcle/AZURE/ITAM/AzureAD-Lab/README.md

 ## ⚙️ Step 1 – Create an Azure AD Tenant
+- In the Azure Portal → search Azure Active Directory.
+- By default, your subscription already has a tenant (Default Directory).
+- For lab purposes, you can either use that OR create a new tenant:
+- Click Manage tenants → + Create.
 - Created a new tenant named `MirvcleAD-Lab`
 - Domain: `mirvclelab.onmicrosoft.com`
+-
 📸 *[screenshot of tenant overview page]*

 ## 👥 Step 2 – Create Users
+- In your Azure AD tenant → Users → + New User.
 - Added two users:
   - `labadmin@mirvclelab.onmicrosoft.com`
   - `labuser@mirvclelab.onmicrosoft.com`